edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

 #### System-Defined Origins {/*system-defined-origins*/}

-{{ PRODUCT }} may add one or more of the following origin configurations to your property, based on certain features that you enable.
+{{ PRODUCT }} may add one or more of the following origin configurations to your property, based on certain features being used.

 <Callout type="important">